jalcine/website/_posts/2013-10-22-android-isnt-that-open.markdown

 ---

 It sucks to say this but it wasn't *un*expected.
-After reading this [lengthy article from Ars Technica][android-ars], it's clear that Google is finishing up what it intended; to firmly place its software and enhancements ahead of the community and completely rejecting its initial stance of providing a state-of-the-art AOSP code-base.
+After reading this [lengthy article from Ars Technica][androidars], it's clear that Google is finishing up what it intended; to firmly place its software and enhancements ahead of the community and completely rejecting its initial stance of providing a state-of-the-art AOSP code-base.
 Technically, the code for most projects as